MakotoHirano/nginx_access_filter/README.md

 #### Example
 Then I will show you example configuration below.
-If there are client which access over 10 count in 1000 millisec, the nginx server will response 403 for 30 seconds.
+If there are client which access over 10 count in 1000 millisec, the nginx http will response 403 for 30 seconds.

 ```
 server {